supa2/Automaton/Machine-building-tutorial-2.md

 }
 ```

 Our traffic light state machine is now ready to function in a reactive multi-tasking environment.
-It can generate events to control other machines and in its be controlled by other machines all without take up more than the tiniest slice of microcontroller time.
+It can generate events to control other machines and in itself be controlled by other machines all without taking up more than the tiniest slice of microcontroller time.

 ### To be continued...